-- " All documents and records about references and Garda and Police vetting are kept for 5 years from the date each person started working in the service. - " The following children's records are kept for 2 years from the date a child stops attending: - The record of attendance by children on a daily basis including the time of arrival to, and departure from, the service. - Details of any medication given to a child attending the service with signed parental or guardian consent. - Details of any accident, injury or incident involving a child attending the service.
+- " All documents and records about references and Garda and Police vetting are kept for 5 years from the date each person started working in the service. - " The following children's records are kept for 2 years from the date a child attended: - The record of children's attendance including the time of arrival to, and departure from, the service. - Details of any medication given to a child attending the service with signed parental or guardian consent. - Details of any accident, injury or incident involving a child attending the service.